Alex Lovén

-Alexander Christian Per Lovén (born 1987) is a British entrepreneur best known for founding the international sports equipment e-commerce business Net World Sports.
+Alexander Christian Per Lovén (born 1987) is a British entrepreneur who is best known for founding the international sports equipment e-commerce business Net World Sports.

 Born in Shrewsbury, England, Lovén first began selling cricket bats to his classmates.
 The business then expanded and operated out of his parents' home, with Lovén establishing Net World Sports in 2009, which moved to nearby Wrexham in 2014.

 In 2023, Lovén was appointed a Member of the Order of the British Empire, and in 2025 was stated as the richest person in Wales under the age of 40, with an estimated net worth of £262 million.

 Early life and education

 Alexander Christian Per Lovén was born in Shrewsbury, Shropshire, England, to his parents Per and Christine, and grew up in Oswestry.
 He attended Ellesmere College.
 While still at school, Lovén began selling cricket bats to classmates, after sourcing them online and buying directly from overseas manufacturers, with cricket bats bought from India.
 Lovén set up shop fronts on eBay, Amazon and then a website of his own.

 In 2020, Lovén offered internships to pupils of his former school.